Cecilia8989/WSAA-Project/README.md

 This project leverages the following technologies:

 - [HTML/CSS/JavaScript](https://developer.mozilla.org/en-US/docs/Web): Used for the frontend development of the website.
 - [Python](https://www.python.org/): The backend of the website is developed using Python.
+The version that have been used is PYTHON 3.11.4
 - [Flask](https://flask.palletsprojects.com/): Flask, a lightweight WSGI web application framework, is utilized for building the web application.
 - [jQuery](https://jquery.com/): jQuery library is imported for simplifying AJAX calls and DOM manipulation.